Non-Parametric Estimation of Manifolds from Noisy Data: Introduction

 In parallel, meshless methods for the reconstruction of manifolds from point sets have been developed.
 Niyogi et. al. \cite{niyogi2008finding} present such an approach through a union of $\varepsilon$-balls around the samples.
 They show that this approximant can be homologous to $\MM$ under certain conditions.
 This approach is somewhat similar to the one proposed by Fefferman et. al. in \cite{fefferman2018fitting}, where an analysis of convergence under a Gaussian noise model is given as well.
 Furthermore, Fefferman et. al. \cite{fefferman2019fitting} propose another meshless way of approximating manifolds from point sets up to arbitrarily small Hausdorff distance in the noiseless case, and such that the approximant itself is a smooth manifold of the same intrinsic dimension as $\MM$ (\cite{mohammed2017manifold} uses this framework to provide two more algorithms of such properties).
+Faigenbaum-Golovin and Levin uses a generalization of the $L_1$ median to approximate manifolds from meshless data \cite{faigenbaum2020manifold}.
 Sober and Levin \cite{sober2016MMLS} give an approximation scheme based upon a generalization of the the Moving Least-Squares (MLS) \cite{levin2004mesh,mclain1976two} that provides a smooth manifold with optimal convergence rates in the noiseless case as well (this approach is referred below as the Manifold-MLS).
 Their approximation is built through a two-stage procedure, first estimating a local coordinate system and then building a local polynomial regression over it.
 This framework is extended to deal with approximations of functions over manifolds \cite{sober2017approximation} as well as geodesic distances \cite{sober2020Geodesics}.
 Aamari and Levrard \cite{aamari2019nonasymptotic} provide a different algorithm, which is shown to be optimal in the noiseless case as well.
 Differently from Sober and Levin's approach, this algorithm estimates a tangent along with a polynomial estimation above the tangent domain at once.
 However, in their practical implementation Aamari and Levrard propose a two step solution (first perform PCA to achieve a tangent and then a polynomial regression above it).
+Note, that although there are results regarding the convergence of local PCA to the tangent space of some manifold these works assume that the localization is around a point on the manifold itself, which is not given in the current problem setting.

 Upper bounds on the minimax rates of convergence were first introduced for smooth manifolds by Genovesse et. al. \cite{genovese2012minimax,genovese2012manifold}.
 Later, in \cite{kim2015tight}, the same rates were shown to be optimal.
 These results were later refined to a class of H\"older-like smooth manifolds by Aamari and Levrard \cite{aamari2019nonasymptotic}.
 They come to the conclusion that the optimal rate of convergence for such $k$-times smooth manifold estimation is $O(n^{-k/d})$ for the noiseless case, and is bounded from below by $O((\frac{\sigma}{n})^{k/(k+d)})$ in an orthogonal noise model, where $d$ is the intrinsic dimension of $\MM$, $n$ is the number of samples and $\sigma$ is a bound on the noise level.
 However, they do not show that their bound in the noisy case is achievable.